ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/highlighting.dotnet.markdown

   you can also request to get a list of text fragments that highlight the searched terms.

 * This article provides examples of highlighting search results when querying a static-index.
-  __Prior to this article__, please refer to [Highlight query results](../../client-api/session/querying/text-search/highlight-query-results) for general knowledge about Highlighting,
+  __Prior to this article__, please refer to [Highlight search results](../../client-api/session/querying/text-search/highlight-query-results) for general knowledge about Highlighting,
   and for dynamic-queries examples.

 * In order to search and get fragments with highlighted terms when querying a static-index,